jbarndt/fcbh-dataset-io/README.md

 **mfccs** - Mel-Frequency Cepstral Coefficients of the audio as produced by the python library librosa, and broken into word segments using the timestamps.
     - librosa module

-**mfccs_norm** - The MFCC data after it has been normalized and padded so the segments are of equal length.
+**mfccs_norm** - The MFCC data after it has been normalized and padded so the segments are of equal length. [[It is not clear that this belongs in the record.
+It might be a post process.]]

 **word_enc** - A numeric encoding that uniquely represents a word, and also carries some semantic meaning.
     - FastText, Word2Vec, or BERT